prabhakaran-jm/co2-shopping-assistant/README.md

 - **Implementing ADK, MCP, and A2A** protocols for agent orchestration
 - **Deploying on GKE** with proper microservices architecture

+> **Built for Google Kubernetes Engine (GKE) Turns 10 Hackathon** 🎉
+>
+> This project demonstrates the power of AI agents, MCP (Model Context Protocol), and A2A (Agent-to-Agent) communication on Google Kubernetes Engine.

+## 📄 License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🏗️ Architecture

 ### Core Agents (Built with Google ADK)